eecs582-andlars-hasinha-hejohns/io_uring_example/README.md

 Now we build... this can take up to 15 min!
 `make -j 4`
 ### using glibc
 In your terminal, navigate to the build folder you created and built glibc in 'glibc/build'.
-The following command is the run a program using the built modified glibc:
+The following command is used to run a program using the built modified glibc:
 `./testrun.sh ../relative/path/to/your_program`
 Alternatively, you can use the modified glibc to run the provided sample program:
 `./testrun.sh ../../sample_program/sample_program`